Written by Catherine Clulow

 Unchain yourself from your desk, unglue your eyes from screens, switch off your mobile and head off into nature to relax, appreciate and unwind.
-Trust me, it’s good for you and you’ll feel fantastic afterwards.
+It’s great for you and you’ll feel fantastic afterwards.
 Take notice of the sheer magnitude of the natural world instead of worrying who tweeted what, who friended whom or why you’re too square for your small circle.
 The spring flowers are a tangible reminder of the finer things in life, to be treasured and enjoyed.

 Rediscover South Africa’s national parks

-It’s exhilarating to enjoy a day out in one of the Cape region’s five protected national parks, taking time to view the spring flowers in the West Coast National Park- wetland-rich strandveld snug against the Langebaan Lagoon- what a convenient way to rediscover some of SA’s most beautiful areas.
+It’s exhilarating to enjoy a day out in one of the Cape region’s five protected national parks, taking time to view the spring flowers in the West Coast National Park: Wetland rich Strandveld snug against the Langebaan Lagoon.
+What a convenient way to rediscover some of South Africa’s most beautiful areas.